AaronBray/AaronBray.github.io/_posts/2025-10-01-Anonymous.md

 {% endhighlight bash %}

-Lets inspect 'clean.sh'
+## Lets inspect 'clean.sh'
-Looking at this shows us not only a bash script, but a scheduled task
+## Looking at this shows us not only a bash script, but a scheduled task

 ![img]({{ '/assets/images/anon/4-anon.png' | relative_url }})

-Let's modify this and reupload it to the target machine
+## Let's modify this and reupload it to the target machine
+{% highlight bash %}
 $ nano clean.sh
+{% endhighlight bash %}

-We will use the (pentest monkey reverse shell)[https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet]
+## We will use the (pentest monkey reverse shell)[https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet]

-On our machine,
+## On our machine,
-Lets replace the contents of clean.sh with the following:
+## Lets replace the contents of clean.sh with the following:

 {% highlight bash %}
 #!/bin/bash